scjrobertson/nlw_code/README.md

     mkdir documentation
     javadoc -d documentation src.main.trees src.main.utils

 **Warning**: There may be some errors in the javadoc comments causing the extraction to fail, src.main.trees has some guarantee of working.
-The API can then be viewed comfortably in a browser rather than sifting through code.
+The API can now be viewed comfortably in a browser rather than sifting through code.

 ### Who do I talk to? ###